SophieManuel/Visualisation_Project/beamer/README.md

-A presentation will be put in this directory.
+A presentation will be put in this directory. \n
 The later will be a short presentation of the work that will be orally presented during 15mn in front of a jury.